heroui-inc/heroui-native/src/components/button/button.md

 # Button

-Interactive component that triggers an action when pressed.
+A pressable component that triggers actions with customizable variants, sizes, and animations.

 ## Imports